dmlc/dmlc.github.io/_posts/2016-07-30-use-caffe-operator-in-mxnet.markdown

 comments: true
 ---

-This blog demonstrates how to use Caffe operator in MXNet, including:
+This blog demonstrates two steps to use Caffe operator in MXNet, including:

 * How to install MXNet with Caffe support.